tekyjd/Record-Suspension-Application-Eligibility/README.md

         }

         const UNKNOWN_SENTINELS = ["I'm not sure", ""];
+        const UNCLARITY_MESSAGE = "The required information to determine your eligibility is missing.
+Please review the missing details below.";
+        const AMBIGUITY_POSTSCRIPT = " (Your estimated timeline is provided below.)";

         /**
          * Calculates eligibility based on conviction details following the Criminal Records Act (Canada) rules.